This is an independent national care home relative satisfaction survey – which sits alongside the residents’ satisfaction survey.

-What is the Your Care Rating relatives’ survey?
+What is the Your Care Rating family and friends' survey?

-The Your Care Rating relatives’ survey is an independent survey of the relatives’ and friends’ of care home residents being conducted by Ipsos MORI on behalf of care home providers in the UK.
-The survey has been designed in conjunction with providers, care homes and relatives, with the first survey conducted in 2015.
+The Your Care Rating family and friends' survey is an independent survey of the relatives and friends of care home residents being conducted by Ipsos MORI on behalf of care home providers in the UK.
+The survey has been designed in conjunction with providers, care homes and relatives, with the first survey conducted in 2016.
 The survey process has been carefully designed to be as efficient and effective as possible, building on learnings from the Your Care Rating residents’ survey.

-What is the purpose of the Your Care Rating relatives’ survey?
+What is the purpose of the Your Care Rating family and friends' survey?

-The Your Care Rating relatives’ survey is a sector-led initiative designed to give relatives’ and friends’ an opportunity to express their views about a range of issues in confidence.
-Results are used by providers and their care homes to drive service improvement and ensure next of kin’s voices are heard.
+The Your Care Rating family and friends' survey is a sector-led initiative designed to give relatives and friends an opportunity to express their views about a range of issues in confidence.
+Results are used by providers and their care homes to drive service improvement and ensure next of kins' voices are heard.
 The survey also allows providers to benchmark their results against the results of others using the survey.
-The survey has been carefully designed so that it provides results which can be compared across both the relatives’ and residents’ surveys.
+The survey has been carefully designed so that it provides results which can be compared across both the family and friends' and the residents’ surveys.
 Together, both surveys provide strong and useful insights to help care providers improve the quality of care provided to residents.

-How does the Your Care Rating relatives’ survey work?
+How does the Your Care Rating family and friends' survey work?

-The Your Care Rating relatives’ survey primarily uses a postal self-completion methodology supported by the option for completion online.
+The Your Care Rating family and friends' survey primarily uses a postal self-completion methodology supported by the option for completion online.
 Each relative or friend is sent a paper questionnaire.
 Those for whom there is no postal address available, or who live outside of the UK are contacted by email where possible.
-Relatives’ send their completed questionnaires directly to Ipsos MORI in a pre-paid envelope to be processed, before results from the survey are made available in early 2016.
+Relatives send their completed questionnaires directly to Ipsos MORI in a pre-paid envelope to be processed, before results from the survey are made available in early 2017.

 Who can take part?

-The Your Care Rating relatives’ survey is a survey of the next of kin of care home residents.
+The Your Care Rating family and friends’ survey is a survey of the next of kin of care home residents.